-Due to the small size of the transaction, the Town's ability to generate material savings from the refinancing is heavily dependent upon certainty of execution of the refunding bonds and the ability to minimize transactions costs.
-In contrast to the 2013 Bonds where the bonds were offered to the market via a competitive auction, the purchaser of the 2020 Bonds is recommended to be a bank.
-By placing the bonds with a bank, the Town and the Authority avoid the costs (and the time commitment) associated with securing a bond rating and producing an offering document.
-Given the negative impacts of the COVID-19 crisis on the musical bond market in recent weeks, a bank placement also provides the Town and Authority with certainty of execution.
-The resolution authorizes the Mayor and Town staff to execute all required documents to affect the financing.
+Due to the small size of the transaction, the Town's ability to generate material savings from the refinancing is heavily dependent upon certainty of execution of the refunding bonds and the ability to minimize transaction costs.
+By placing the bonds with a bank, the Authority avoids the costs (and time commitment) associated with securing a bond rating and producing an offering document.
+Given the negative impacts of the COVID crisis on the municipal bond market in recent weeks, a bank placement also provides the Town and authority with certainty of execution.

-Town staff authorized Columbia Capital to proceed to this point based upon estimates in early March that savings from the refinancing after all costs could be as much as \$60,000 (in 2020 dollars).
+Authority staff authorized Columbia Capital to proceed to this point based upon estimates in early March that savings from the refinancing after all costs could be as much as \$60,000 (in 2020 dollars).
 Columbia Capital coordinated with a placement agent to secure fully-credit approved quotes from one or more banks to purchase the bonds.
-As a result of the intervening COVID-19 crisis, the Town received only one bank proposal, from Westamerica Bank.
-Fully-credit approved with a rate lock through early June, that proposal will result in savings of approximately \$45,000 (in 2020 dollars) with an annual budgetary savings of \$6,000 to \$7,000 per year.
-Columbia Capital recommends the Town and the YFA proceed with the financing for the following reasons, despite the lower-than-expected savings amount:
+As a result of the intervening COVID-19 crisis, the Authority received only one bank proposal, from Westamerica Bank.
+Fully-credit approved with a rate lock through early June, that proposal will result in savings of approximately \$45,000 (in 2020 dollars) with annual budgetary savings of \$6,000 to \$7,000 per year.
+Columbia Capital recommends the Authority proceed with the financing for the following reasons, despite the lower-than-expected savings amount: